dlnowak/nvs-challenge/readme.md

 For more information about our partner projects, please contact Michael Best (<mbest1@uvic.ca>), of _Internet Shakespeare Editions_, or Eric Johnson (<eric.johnson@folger.edu>), of _Open Source Shakespeare_ and _Folger Digital Texts_.

-Please note that our partners are available not to provide technical support but to answer questions about the resources.
+Please note that our partners are available to answer questions about the resources, not to provide technical support.

 ### The First Round